Home Rehabilitation Program

 The City of Lowell, DPD, provides eligible homeowners a deferred, no interest loan to address substandard and non-code-compliant violations which present a health or safety issue to the homeowner.
 The purpose of the loan is to improve the living standards and quality of life for low and moderate income homeowners in the City who ordinarily might not be able to make such needed repairs to their homes.

-A Housing Rehabilitation loan is a deferred -meaning that the homeowner makes no monthly payments.
+- A Housing Rehabilitation loan is a deferred -meaning that the homeowner makes no monthly payments.
 The term of the loan is due in the event that the property is sold, refinanced, transferred, or rented.
-The loan can also be called if there is violations of conditions of the program.
+The loan can also be called if there are violations of conditions of the program.

 To qualify for the program, you must: